Shock and Awe: The Story of Electricity: Spark

 In the first episode Al-Khalili introduces the history of our understanding of electricity and the harnessing of its power.
 He covers the achievements of these "natural philosophers" – Francis Hauksbee, Stephen Gray, Musschenbroek, Benjamin Franklin, Henry Cavendish, Galvani, Volta and Humphry Davy.

-The programme starts with Hauksbee's invention of a static-electricity generator and its subsequent demonstration to the high-minded.
+The programme starts with Hauksbee's invention of a glass globe static-electricity generator and its subsequent demonstration to the high-minded.
 It covers Franklin and the resulting experiments to capture and tame lightning.
 The narrative continues with Cavendish's investigations of the electric shock received from the torpedo fish.
 Al-Khalili expands on the development of the electric battery following Volta's discovery that simultaneously licking a copper coin and a silver spoon would generate a tingle of electricity.
 The programme finishes with the first breakthrough in finding a commercial use for electricity: Humphry Davy demonstrating the first carbon-arc light before members of the Royal Institution.

 The Age of Invention

 In the second episode Al-Khalili covers the scientists who discovered the links between electricity and magnetism leading to a way to generate electric power- Hans Christian Oersted, Michael Faraday, William Sturgeon and Joseph Henry.

 The development of commercial applications started with Samuel Morse and Al-Khalili then tells the story of the 1866 transatlantic cable.
 He revisits the war of the currents rivalry between direct current and alternating current.